 Agent Orange Helicopter

-The Veterans Health Initiative study guide, Vietnam Veterans and Agent Orange Exposure, provides a background for health care providers on the unique health issues and concerns of Veterans of the Vietnam War.
+Study guide provides a background for health care providers on the unique health issues and concerns of Veterans of the Vietnam War

-The Environmental Exposure Pocket Card (554 KB, PDF) is for health care providers caring for Veterans with exposure concerns and includes what questions to ask and where to get information.
+For health care providers caring for Veterans with exposure concerns, includes what questions to ask and where to get information

 VA contracts with the Institute of Medicine (IOM) of the National Academy of Sciences, a non-governmental organization, to scientifically review evidence on the long-term health effects of Agent Orange and other herbicides on Vietnam Veterans.